 Stepping Into the Unknown With Courage

-Deuteronomy 31:8 says: “The Lord himself goes before you and will be with you; he will never leave you nor forsake you.
-Do not be afraid; do not be discouraged.”
+Deuteronomy 31:8 says: “The Lord himself goes before you and will be with you; he'll never leave you nor forsake you.
+Don't be afraid; don't be discouraged.”

-Moses had carried the weight of leadership for forty years.
-He guided Israel through plagues, oceans, deserts, and rebellions.
-But at the edge of the Promised Land, he handed the reins to Joshua.
+Moses carried the weight of leadership for forty years.
+He led Israel through plagues, oceans, deserts, and rebellions.
+Yet, at the edge of the Promised Land, he handed the reins to Joshua.
 Why?
-Because leadership is never about one person’s permanence; it’s about God’s presence.
+Because leadership isn’t about any one person’s lasting power; it’s about God’s presence.

-This truth applies to you whether you’re running a team, leading a family, or building a business.
+This applies to you and me whether we're managing a team, leading a family, or building a business.
 Leadership roles change.
 Titles shift.
-You will eventually hand the keys to someone else.
-The danger is tying your identity or your organization’s future to one individual’s shoulders.
+We'll eventually hand the keys to someone else.
+I know the danger of tying my identity or my company’s future to my own shoulders.
+I've been there.

-Here’s the anchor point: God’s mission moves forward even when leaders change.
-The strength of your work, spiritual or professional, is not in your ability to hold it all together, but in how deeply you trust that the One who goes before you is already at work where you cannot yet see.
+Here’s what I've learned: God’s mission moves forward even when leaders change.
+The strength of our work, whether it's a side project or a full-blown company, isn’t in our ability to hold it all together, but in how deeply we trust that the One who goes before us is already at work where we can’t yet see.

 God as the Trailblazer: Before You, With You, Never Leaving

 The Hebrew picture behind “goes before you” is powerful.
-Imagine a guide hacking through a dense forest, clearing a path before the group even arrives.
-That’s what God does, He crosses into the unknown ahead of you, preparing ground you haven’t stepped on yet.
+Think of a guide hacking through a jungle, clearing a path before the group even arrives.
+That’s what God does.
+He crosses into the unknown ahead of us, preparing ground we haven’t stepped on yet.

-And then, He doesn’t leave you there.
-He stays with you in the thick of it.
+And then, He doesn’t leave us there.
+He stays with us in the thick of it.
 He never withdraws.

-In business terms, think of it like having a strategist who not only maps out the market landscape ahead of your launch but also sits in the room when the campaign tanks and the investors are watching.
+In business, this is like having a strategist who not only maps out the market before a product launch but also sits with you when the campaign tanks and the investors are questioning everything.
 That’s presence.
 That’s faithfulness.
+I’ve felt that absence and that presence.

-So why do we so often act like we’re alone in the fight?
-Why do we white-knuckle our way through transitions as if everything depends on us?
+So why do I, like you, so often act like I’m alone in the fight?
+Why do I white-knuckle my way through transitions as if everything depends on me?

-Because fear and discouragement are persuasive liars, they whisper that you’re not enough, that you’re alone, that the future will expose you.
+Because fear and discouragement are persuasive liars, they whisper that I’m not enough, that I’m alone, that the future will expose me.
+I've heard those whispers at 3 AM while staring at payroll spreadsheets.
+I've felt that imposter syndrome creep in when I'm surrounded by other successful leaders.

 This scripture calls them out.
 Fear is real, but it’s not final.